rmosimann/frva/readme.md

 Environment: The applications target OS is Linux.

 ## Model
-We follow the Model-View-Controller approach.
+We follow the Model-View-Controller (MVC) approach.
 The model contains the data which are measurements of a FloX/RoX spectroanalysis device.
 Data is stored within a specified folder as copy of an SD-Card.
-The application loads all contained folders of the specified folder.
+The application loads all contained folders of the specified folder into the application.

 ## View
 We use SceneBuilder to generate FXML files as views.
 Each GUI element contains a unique FX-ID and can be accessed over this ID within the code.